Arduino-CI/arduino_ci/SampleProjects/README.md

 Arduino Sample Projects
 =======================

 This directory contains example projects that are meant to be built with this gem.

-Except "TestSomething".
-That one's just a beater for CI testing and includes some tests that are designed to fail (to test negative inputs).
+* "DoSomething" is a bare implementation of a library with a test.
+Test files prefixed with "bad-" are expected to fail; this is checked as part of the testing on arduino_ci itself.
+* "TestSomething" contains a minimial library, but tests for all the mock features of arduino_ci.